neo4j-contrib/twitter-neo4j/docker/design/dmcheck-parallel/dmcheck_design.md

 * Multiple clients should be able to fetch user list for checking
 * Only the client who got the user list should be able to update
 * Only registered client should be able to interact with system
+* Client can be able to specify its capability and system should be able to provide number of user lists accordingly
 * In case of any difficulyt(Crash for example), Client should be able to recollect its owned user list with the help of system
 * User should be able to give list of users which needs high priority for processing OpenDM
 * User should be able to view list of users which are not yet marked for processing.
+* If user is deleted, then system should silently discard any update of OpenDM for this user
+* On user deletion, system should delete corresponding OpenDM info as well

 ###  2.2. <a name='Non-functionalrequirements'></a>Non-functional requirements
 * Clients should not wait for getting user list